Guide to UAE Cloud Data Residency Compliance

 Cloud options actually available in the UAE

 AWS Middle East (UAE) region: launched 2022, full-service AWS region in the UAE.
-The default answer for most cloud-native UAE workloads in 2026.
+The default answer for most cloud-native UAE workloads as we head into 2026.

 Microsoft Azure UAE North and UAE Central: launched 2019, mature region with most Azure services available.
 The right answer for Microsoft-heavy stacks and government-sector workloads.